NexaAI/nexa-sdk/demos/Agent-Granite/Python-Binding-Example/README.md

 ## About

-This demo showcases a function tool implementation using NexaAI Python bindings.
+This demo showcases a function tool implementation using NexaAI Python binding.

 ## Setup